Accessibility

 Request an Accessible Format

-If you need content in a different format, please email info@thecanadareport.ca with:
+If you need content in a different format, email info@thecanadareport.ca with the subject line Accessibility Request, and include:

 • A link to the page or article

-• The format you need (for example: large-print PDF or text-only version)
+• The format you need (for example: large-print PDF, text-only version, alternative description)

 We aim to respond within two business days whenever possible.